harmeetbedi/webheal/audit/readme.txt

 2. Ensure JDK 1.7 is installed and working
 3. select and create install directory e.g. ~/webheal
 4. Unzip webheal.zip in this directory
-5. find patch using command 'echo $PATH'.
+5. find path using command 'echo $PATH'.
 Copy libjpcap.so in a folder that is in your path To troubleshoot pcap install
 1. Install tcpdump using your package manager e.g. with command $ sudo yum install tcpdump